Harmonicorps/betaleaf.github.com/_posts/2016-12-11-DotaRandom.md

 ---
 ### A Random Hero Generator for Dota.
 Uses the Random.org API.

 With this tool, you will never get locked into a hero you can't play well again.
+Simply run the program and it will tell you who to play.
+If you don't like the pick you were given, press ```ok``` to re-roll.

 ---